ChrSchu90/PlatformIo.TCapChamp/README.md

 ### Temperature Adjustment
 Due to the precision problems with a parallel resistor this project has been started, to provide a more granular and comfortable way, without changing hardware if another offset is required.

 It also makes it a lot easier at the beginning, since first you need to figure out what offset is the best based on your environment and preferences.
-To do so you can control input and output temperatures manually until you know where your sweetspot is.
+To do so you can control input and output temperatures manually until you know where your sweet spot is.
 Afterwards the controller manipulates the output temperature based on a input temperature fully automated.

 <img src="Documentation/Screenshots/Example1Configuration.jpg" alt="drawing" width="85" /><img src="Documentation/Screenshots/Example1Chart.jpg" alt="drawing" width="375" />